nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_Env_and_pip_0_.md

 - **Package Management:** It helps in managing Python package dependencies for your projects.

 - **Version Management:** PIP allows you to install specific versions of packages, ensuring compatibility with your code.

+- **Upgrading Packages:** It provides commands to upgrade packages to their latest versions.